-SS #8: Households Transitioned to Self-sufficiency Self-sufficiency: Families who are able to afford the full contract rent for their unit (DCHA pays \$0 HAP)].
-Unit of MeasurementBaselineBenchmarkOutcomeBenchGry2016)Achier Number of households transitioned to self- sufficiency (increase).
-Households transitioned to self-sufficiency (as defined above) prior to implementation of the activity (number).
-This number may be zero.
-Expected households transitioned to self- sufficiency (as defined above) after implementation of the activity (number). sufficiency (as defined Whether the outcome meets or exceeds the benchmark.
-Households in the Study Group Transitioned/ Graduated to Self- sufficiency per Year 0 50 (or .5%) by the end of Year 3 To be provided in FY2018 MTW Report (at completion of 1 st triennial recertification cycle) Benchmark not met (will not be assessed until completion of the 1 st triennial recertification cycle) Households in the Control Group Transitioned/ Graduated to Self- sufficiency per Year 0 10 (or .01%) by the end of Year 3 To be provided in FY2018 MTW Report (at completion of 1 st triennial recertification cycle) Benchmark not met (will not be assessed until completion of the 1 st triennial recertification cycle)
+SS #8: Households Transitioned to Self-sufficiency Self-sufficiency: Families Self-sufficiency: Families who are able to afford the full contract rent for their unit (DCHA pays \$0 HAP)].
+Unit of Measurement Baseline Benchmark Number of households transitioned to self- sufficiency (increase).
+Expected households transitioned to self- sufficiency (as defined above) after implementation of the activity (number).
+Households in the Study Group Transitioned/ Graduated to Self- sufficiency per Year 0 1% by the end of Year 3 Households in the Control Group Transitioned/ Graduated to Self-sufficiency per Year 0 .6% by the end of Year 3